In This Article

 Some People Cheat Because a Bond Has Broken Down

-Unfortunately, some people choose to look for answers outside of their existing relationship instead of handling a problem head-on.
+However, some people choose to look for answers outside of their existing relationship instead of handling a problem head-on.
 Although both partners may be to blame for the breakdown of a relationship, the choice to be unfaithful is the responsibility of the cheater alone.

 Some People Cheat Because Their Needs Aren’t Being Met